 What would (or might) have been a correct indication?
-You want to know what A could have said to B that would not have acted as a trigger for B. For example:
+You want to know what A could have said to B that and would be a statement of what the viewer perceives as true would not have acted as a trigger for B. For the example of a boss saying, "You aren't capable of doing that kind of work," after indicating that as a wrong indication:

-Facil.: OK.
-What might your boss have said that would have been a right indication?"

-Client: Well...I guess she could have said something like, "I'm taking you off this project for now because we just need to get you some more training."
+- Facil.: OK.
+What might your boss have said that would have been a right indication?" - Client: Well...I guess she could have said something like, "I'm taking you off this project for now because we just need to get you some more training."